MarkSmith9/group_project/README.md

 - replace placeholder links with real ones
 - make a more legible icon - 3 letters wuc would work well
 - decide/edit the svg version of the WUC icon
+- fix "alt" tags in layout.php with appropriate values